 A native of Denver, Colo., Bouknight was an outstanding quarterback at Manual High School in Denver.
 He received his bachelor's degree in kinesiology and health promotion from Wyoming in 2006.

 Bouknight is married to the former Jeanine Hernandez, who is a former USU softball player.

-JOVON BOUKNIGHT FILE Coaching History: 2010- Utah State -- Wide Receivers 2009 Utah State -- Graduate Assistant/Wide Receivers 2008 Wyoming -- Graduate Assistant/Wide Receivers
+JOVON BOUKNIGHT FILE Coaching History: 2014- Utah State - Passing Game Coordinator/WR 2010-13 Utah State - Wide Receivers 2009 Utah State - Graduate Assistant/Wide Receivers 2008 Wyoming - Graduate Assistant/Wide Receivers